GabeScott/standard-works-vault/General Conference/1974 October - Why Not Now.md

 Do not pray, for you will get answers from a listening and loving Father.

 Do not think too much, either, about the possibility that there are living prophets in the world today.
 Think instead about how those who are so sustained seem quite ordinary in many ways.
-Forget that other prophets were fishermen and tentmakers—ordinary enough to scarcely be noticed—except for what they said and what they did!
+Forget that other prophets were fishermen and tentmakers—ordinary enough to scarcely be noticed—*except* for what they said and what they did!
 For the winds of tribulation, which blow out some men’s candles of commitment, only fan the fires of faith of these special men.

 Do not let yourself reflect too much on the social, political, and economic indicators that suggest the gathering storm, lest you realize that there is an inseparable connection between the keeping of the commandments and the well-being of society.